BedrockSolutions/factomd-docker/README.md

 ## `network`

 The `network` setting is special, and works differently from the `Network` setting in `factomd.conf`.
-It combines the functionality of the following
+It combines the functionality of the following factomd settings:

+* `Network` config file option / `network` command line argument
+* `customnet` command line argument

+To specify the mainnet or local networks, set `network` to `MAIN` or `LOCAL` respectively.
+To enable a custom network, such as the testnet network, set `network` to the name of the custom network.
+For testnet, that would be `fct_community_test`.

 ## Presets